 - 1. The external envelope generator inputs 1 4 need not to be connected (if you have cables already connected to them, no harm, you can keep them connected, but they have no effect). - 2.
 If you want to use the PM modulation feature, connect also an envelope generator output to modulation 2.
 Maybe it is best to first try without any connection. adjust 1 or adjust 2 do not have control on the PM modulation sensitivity, therefore the envelope amplitude directly makes the PM. - 3.
-Use slider 16 and adjust 2 to control the speed and inter-envelope delays of the 4 envelopes, and adjust 1 to control the envelope shapes. - 4.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - 5.
-Keep the toggle switch in the gate on -position to trigger the internal envelopes; alternatively use modulation 1 as the trigger input, but leave it open if gate is used for triggering. - 6.
-Check the harmonic slider virtual link connections to the envelope inputs 1 4 because they determine the internal envelope generator delays.
+Use slider 16 and adjust 2 to control the speed and inter-envelope delays of the 4 envelopes, and adjust 1 to control the envelope shapes. - Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module - Keep the toggle switch in the gate on -position.
+If your MIDI interface module does not have the gate signal connected to the Eurorack bus, use modulation 1 as the trigger input. - Check the harmonic slider virtual link connections to the envelope inputs 1 4 because they determine the internal envelope generator delays.

-Figure 12.1: Mode 12 is the only mode that uses an internal envelope generator/sequencer.
+envelope generator/sequencer.
 The three envelope plots show the effect of adjust 1 at the two extreme cases (left & right), and in the middle adjusted case for the attack period of the note.
 The duration can be adjusted using adjust 2, and each of the 16 harmonics will have a similar copy of the envelope, but with the selection of 4 different possible delay periods from the gate trigger.